Why Not Having a Jack and Jill Bathroom is a Deal Breaker for Homebuyers

 Dual Facilities are Essential

 Dual facilities are a must to get the most from your Jack and Jill bathroom.
 Twin vanity sinks and twin mirrors are great for shared routines, and the vanity doesn’t have to break the budget.
-Check out these 12 astonishing DIY vanity makeovers.
 Always allow plenty of storage space for toiletries and other essentials, as well as a spot for lots of towels.

 Locks on All the Doors

 A Jack and Jill bathroom has a lock on both sides of each door, meaning the bedrooms can stay private too.
 Be sure to remind everyone to unlock all the doors when they’re done in the bathroom to avoid lockouts.